Ongina: Drag Race and career

-Impact
+Activism

 Since coming out as HIV-positive, Ongina has become an HIV activist.
 He was the host for the online web show HIV and Me, a talk show featuring interviews with different individuals on how they live with HIV/AIDS.
 Ongina also was a spokesperson for OraQuick, one of the first at-home HIV testing kits, in 2013.
 He won the NewNowNext Award for Most Addictive Reality Star in 2009.

 RuPaul's 2009 song "LadyBoy" was inspired by Ongina.

-In an interview with amFAR, Ongina said he used his drag persona to advocate for HIV, trans, equality, and basic human rights awareness.
+In an interview with amFAR, Ongina said he used his drag persona to advocate for HIV, trans equality, and basic human rights awareness.

 Personal life

 Palao is openly gay.
 He was diagnosed as HIV-positive on April 13, 2006.
 He married his husband, Ryan, in 2010.
 He currently lives in Los Angeles.
 Palao is involved in an amFAR campaign called Epic Voices, whose mission is to find a cure for AIDS by 2030 and to reengage the conversation about the virus.

+In July 2024, Palao announced that she would be taking a break from drag.